 Robin has been published in Exceptional Parent Magazine, and the academic journal, Children’s Literature in Education.
 Her first picture book, Pat, Roll, Pull, was published in 2012 (and available to purchase in the Temple Gift Shop).
-Her picture book Huzzah for Liberty! will be published in 2017.
+Her picture book Liberty Saves the Day! will be published in 2017.

 Robin is married to actor Anthony Heald.
 They have two grown children, Dylan, and Zoë

 Robin founded Pomegranate in 2006.

 Holly has devoted a lifetime to education and the arts.
 She takes great pride and joy in teaching children to discover and nurture their artistic gifts, both individually and in the context of their larger community of peers.

 Before teaching at Pomegranate, Holly worked for five years at Helman Elementary School as an education assistant and a special education support specialist lower elementary.
 Holly is also a certified Music Together© instructor.